coleifer/peewee/docs/peewee/models.rst

 Fields
 ------

-The :py:class:`Field` class is used to describe the mapping of :py:class:`Model` attributes to database columns.
+The :class:`Field` class is used to describe the mapping of :class:`Model` attributes to database columns.
 Each field type has a corresponding SQL storage class (i.e. varchar, int), and conversion between python data types and underlying storage is handled transparently.

-When creating a :py:class:`Model` class, fields are defined as class attributes.
+When creating a :class:`Model` class, fields are defined as class attributes.
 This should look familiar to users of the django framework.
 Here's an example: